 YES.
 If you have previously had hair transplants or another hair transplantation procedure and you wish to have some improvements made, this can often be done.
 Corrective hair transplant

-procedures are one of Dr. Vogel’s special areas of interest in hair restoration.
+procedures are one of our special areas of interest in hair restoration.
 Please refer to the articles posted at the top of the hair section for more details on the topic of corrective or repair hair transplant procedures.
-Corrective surgery is one of the special areas where we can draw upon Dr. Vogel’s surgical experience in plastic surgery and is a unique asset to custom design a plan best suited to your particular requirements.
+Corrective surgery is one of the special areas where we can draw upon Dr. Houssock and Dr. Vogel’s surgical experience in plastic surgery.
+Your surgeon can custom design a plan best suited to your particular requirements.

 Who Are Hair Transplant Surgeons?
 And, How Can I Find Someone Qualified to Perform Hair Transplants?

 No one medical specialty represents hair transplantation surgery as its exclusive domain.
 Today, hair transplants are performed by physicians with differing backgrounds and specialties.
 Therefore, it is crucial to select a surgeon based on proven work, reputation and surgical experience.
 In addition, a mutual understanding and good relationship with your physician and his staff are essential.
 Furthermore, be sure to check into the facilities in which the hair transplant will be performed, speak to the doctor’s staff who will be assisting him during the surgery, and finally, gauge your degree of comfort with the entire prospect of having hair transplantation surgery by this team.

-If you have more questions about hair transplants, we encourage you to contact the plastic surgery office of Dr. James Vogel.
+If you have more questions about hair transplants, we encourage you to contact JEV Plastic Surgery & Medical Aesthetics.
 As with all procedures, a detailed consultation is necessary for you to be fully informed about the procedures, alternatives, and risks.

 What is Propecia®?